 Losing a loved one is incredibly difficult, and family members will undoubtedly be going through a difficult emotional situation.
-If you have lost somebody that you care about and you believe that their death was caused by the careless, negligent, or intentional actions of another party, seek legal assistance from a Santa Ana wrongful death lawyer as soon as possible.
+If you have lost somebody that you care about and you believe that their death was caused by the careless, negligent, or intentional actions of another party, seek legal assistance from a Santa Ana wrongful death attorney as soon as possible.
 At Callahan & Blaine, our attorneys are ready to stand by your side.
 We will conduct a full investigation into your case in order to secure any compensation you are entitled to.

 After experiencing the devastating loss of a loved one, turn to a team with trusted experience that will stand by your side throughout this entire case.
 Callahan & Blaine is here to help: